-SUPERNODE Circuit Analysis | Step by Step with Solved Example
+Supernode Analysis – Statement, Formula and Step by Step Solved Example

-Consider both circuits in the following fig 1. did you notice something different?
+Consider both circuits in the following fig 1.
+Did you notice something different?

 The difference in both circuits is that there is an additional voltage source of 22V instead of 7Ω resistor between node 2 and node 3.
 And this is the main point.

 In Node or Nodal analysis, we apply the KCL (Kirchhoff’s Current Law) at each non-reference node i.e. we apply the simple KCL at once on three nodes in fig 1(a).

 If we do the same i.e. apply the Nodal analysis instead of Supernode circuit analysis on the circuit in fig 1 (b), we face some difficulty at Node 1 and Node 2, because we don’t know what is the current in the branch with the voltage source?
 In addition, there is no such a way by which we adjust the situation i.e. we can’t express the current as a function of the voltage, where the definition of the voltage source is that the voltage is independent of the current.
 Due to these difficulties and troubles, we use supernode circuit analysis instead of Nodal analysis in the above fig 1 (b).

 There are two methods to simplify the circuit in the above fig 1 (b).